 - 1. Explain the history of causal thinking about disease and scientific inference from an epidemiologic perspective. - 2.
-Explain component-cause models and how they can be used to measure disease association and the proportion of disease attributable to a causal factor. - 3.
+Explain the basis of component-cause models and how this concept helps to explain measures of disease association and the proportion of disease explained by a causal factor. - 3.
 Explain the basis of causal-web models. - 4.
 Describe the counterfactual concept and its utility in understanding disease causation and the estimation of causal effects. - 5.
 Explain how observational studies and field experiments seek to estimate causal effects and how these relate to counterfactual and component-cause models. - 6.
-Construct a logical causal diagram based on your area of research interest as a guide for your study design and analysis. - 7.
-Apply a set of causal criteria to your own research as an aid to interpreting published literature and planning future research.
+Construct a logical causal diagram based on your area of research interest as a guide for your study design and analyses. - 7.
+Apply a set of causal criteria to your own research and as an aid to interpreting published literature and planning future research.

-1.1 INTRODUCTION
+1.1 Introduction

-What is epidemiology?
-Historically, MacMahon and Pugh (1970) saw epidemiology as being largely concerned with disease prevention, and therefore with the "succession of events which result in the exposure of specific types of individual to specific types of environment" (ie causal factors, or exposures).
-More recently, Parodi et al (2006) noted that "modern epidemiology aims to improve the health of populations by integrating data from different disciplines and proposing interventions on the basis of scientific evidence".
-More specifically, epidemiologists seek to identify exposures, be they demographic factors, infectious or toxic agents, nutritional factors, or elements of lifestyle, and evaluate their associations with various outcomes of interest (eg health, disease, quality of life).

-Hence this book is about associations which are likely to be causal in nature and which, once identified, can be manipulated to improve the health and life quality of people.
-Epidemiologists see these associations as part of a complex web of relationships involving organisms and all aspects of their environment (Martin, 2008).
-Thus, epidemiologists strive to improve their study designs and data analysis with the aim of identifying valid associations between the exposure(s) and outcome(s) and at least some components of this complex web.
-As it is only by studying exposure-disease associations under real-world conditions that we can begin to understand this web of causal relationships, we also come to understand that epidemiology is a field-based discipline.
+Epidemiology is largely concerned with disease prevention and therefore, with the "succession of events which result in the exposure of specific types of individual to specific types of environment" (ie exposures) (MacMahon & Pugh, 1970).
+Thus, epidemiologists strive to identify these exposures and evaluate their associations with various outcomes of interest (eg health, welfare, productivity) so as to improve the lives of animals and their keepers.
+Hence, this book is about associations: associations which are likely to be causal in nature and which, once identified, we can take advantage of to improve the health, welfare and productivity of animals and the quality and safety of foods derived from them.
+Associations between exposures and outcomes exist as part of a complex web of relationships involving animals and all aspects of their environment.
+Thus, in striving to meet our objectives, we (epidemiologists) are constantly struggling to improve our study designs and data analyses so that they best describe this complex web.
+It is only by studying these associations under field conditions (ie in the 'real world') that we can begin to understand this web of relationships.

-As a starting place, for describing epidemiologic research methods, we will review the history of the concept(s) of multiple interrelated causes.
-This will provide a sense of how we have arrived at our current concepts of disease causation, and where we might need to go in the future (Ness et al, 2009).
-Because we want to identify associations which are likely to be causal (or at the very least useful for disease control (Olsen, 2003)), it also is appropriate to review the relevant areas of the philosophy of science that relate to causal inference.
-We will then proceed with overviews of the key components of epidemiologic studies, and discuss some current concepts of disease causation.
-Our objective here is to provide a foundation on which a deeper understanding of epidemiologic principles and methods can be built.
+As a starting place, we believe it is useful to review the history of the concept(s) of multiple interrelated causes (exposures) (see also Rothman et al, 2008).
+This will provide a sense of how we have arrived at our current concepts of disease causation and where we might need to go in the future.
+Because we want to identify associations which are likely to be causal (or at the very least useful for disease control (Olsen, 2003), it is appropriate to review the relevant areas of the philosophy of science that relate to causal inference.
+Following this brief review, we will proceed with overviews of the key components of veterinary epidemiologic studies and discuss some current concepts of disease causation.
+Our objective is to provide a foundation on which a deeper understanding of epidemiologic principles and methods can be built.